top of page

 Joshin leverages a newsletter aptly titled, Included, which shares stories from the disabled and neurodivergent community, along with educational content on disabilities, and how employees can be a better allies to disabled and/or neurodivergent colleagues.

-Joshin uses newsletters as part of its patient engagement strategy.
+Joshin uses newsletters as part of its patient adoption strategy.

 bottom of page